datawire/ambassador-docs/service-catalog/quick-start/index.md

-<Alert severity="info">If you follow <a href="../../../topics/concepts/gitops-continuous-delivery/#continuous-delivery-and-gitops"><b>GitOps practices</b></a> please follow your organization's best practices to add the token to your configuration.</Alert>
+<Alert severity="info">If you follow <a href="../../../../edge-stack/latest/topics/concepts/gitops-continuous-delivery/#continuous-delivery-and-gitops"><b>GitOps practices</b></a> please follow your organization's best practices to add the token to your configuration.</Alert>

-## 2. Claim Ownership of a Service
+## 2. Claim ownership of a service

 Click the `quote` service in the list.
 The service details page now opens that displays additional information about the service.

 The metadata for each service is determined by annotations included within your Kubernetes YAML config files.
 You can annotate the config of the `ambassador` service that you have just installed to display your name.

-1. Change the name of the owner of the `quote` service by replacing `<your name>` in the command below and running it:
+1. Change the name of the owner of the `quote` service by replacing `<your name>` in the command below and running it.
+The value could be a GitHub username, an email address, or your actual name.

   ```
   kubectl annotate --overwrite svc quote -n ambassador a8r.io/owner="<your name>"
   ```

-2. Refresh your Service Catalog page anl dook at the `quote` service to see the change with your name.
+2. Refresh your Service Catalog page and look at the `quote` service to see the change with your name.

 <Alert severity="info">It may take up to 30 seconds for Service Catalog to sync with your cluster and your annotation to appear.</Alert>